 By Brian Robinson.

 Anxiety happens when a system in our body becomes energised inappropriately.
 This system is commonly referred to as fight or flight and can only be aroused in two ways.
 Firstly, our brain can bring this system into play if it believes we are in danger.
-For example, if we walk out of the Poundstretchers shop and bump into a large male gorilla we will immediately become anxious.
+For example, if we walk out of a shop and bump into a large male gorilla we will immediately become anxious.
 We go into freeze mode first, and then, once we have assessed the situation we go into escape mode.
-The vital thing to note here is that both these modes are underpinned by tension.
-Without these high tension levels we would not be able to freeze; and without a slightly lower level of tension we would not have the necessary means of escape.
+The vital thing to note here, is that both these modes are underpinned by tension.
+Without these high tension levels we would not be able to freeze; and we would not have the necessary means of escape.
 Then, once we realise the gorilla is just a cardboard cut-out, the brain reduces tension levels fairly quickly and our anxiety fades away.
-For want of a better description, let’s call this type 1 tension, and we should again note that this tension is perfectly normal along with the anxiety that accompanies it.
+For want of a better description, let’s call this type 1 tension, and we should perhaps note that this tension is perfectly normal along with the anxiety that accompanies it.

-The only other way fight or flight can be initiated, is when physical tension levels in the body reach a certain critical level when there has been no instruction from the brain.
+The only other way fight or flight can be initiated, is when physical tension levels in the body reach a certain critical level.
+And where the source of this tension does not come from an anxious brain.
 When that happens, the fight of flight system simply responds to the high tension levels and we go into anxiety mode.
 Usually, this type of physical tension has built up gradually in the body, and unlike the brain initiated tension, it tends to subside gradually.
 It is perfectly possible for your average anxiety sufferer to experience both type 1 and type 2 tension.
-When fight or flight becomes energised inappropriately, the brain quite naturally goes on high alert and is prepared to add to tension levels if it sees a necessity.
+Because when fight or flight becomes energised inappropriately, the brain quite naturally goes on high alert and is prepared to add to tension levels if it sees a necessity.
 This is sometimes referred to as anticipation anxiety and can be triggered by something as simple as a single thought.

 Many therapists describe anxiety as a cycle of worry, stress and fear.
 It is a vortex we get sucked into.
 The question is: how do we break free from that cycle; how do we pull ourselves from the vortex?
 A better way to see things is to view our body as one single system, a system that has become far too tense.
 The science of physics tells us that if we put a relaxant into a stressed system it is bound to become a bit less stressed.
-And it must follow therefore, that the more relaxants we put into a system the more it must relax.
+That’s physics!
+And if we put in a lot of relaxants, then we must relax a lot.
+That’s maths.
 This is a far better way to view things and with this perception everything hinges only on our work ethic and our input to the system.

 So, what can be described as a relaxant?
 Well, pretty much everything we do in the course of a day can be geared towards relaxation.
 Begin by setting the right tone for the day.
 Start with a breathing exercise; keep an open mind about what the forthcoming day might hold; accept the current state of affairs; and trust in yourself and your ability to relax.
 Begin the daily routine with a relaxing bath or shower.
 Heat and movement are the enemies of tension.
 Make sure you have a good breakfast involving foods that release their sugar slowly.
 Over chew and savour your food.
 Only people in danger eat hurriedly.
 Try and get out into the fresh air at least once a day.
 Walk to work if you can or somehow get some exercise into your daily routine.
 Exercise is a proven stress buster especially aerobic exercise where you get slightly warm.
 Make sure your day is well structured and if possible get into a routine.
 Routines can be very comforting and can make you feel safe and relaxed.
 Use your five senses as both filters and feeders for your system.
 Filter out all the bad news and negativity.
 Feed in all the relaxing things such as music; uplifting stories, films and videos; include some pleasant smells; have something tactile to touch like worry beads or something furry.
 Make sure you include proven relaxation exercises as part of your daily routine.
 Breathing, muscle relaxation, and visualisation exercises are proven techniques.
 The list is endless.
 Ask yourself throughout your day: is what I am doing producing tension or reducing it?